 The standard bass guitar is an electrified 4-string bass that vaguely resembles its predecessor, the double (upright) bass.
 It’s safe to call it a “standard” bass guitar since this is what the vast majority of musicians use.

 The beauty of this bass guitar type lies in its versatility.
-You have the right number of pitches at your disposal; you can customize its tone with any bass effect pedal; it is arguably also the easiest to play compared to other bass guitar types.
+You have the right number of pitches at your disposal; you can customize its tone with any bass effect pedal; you can use all normal bass guitar techniques on it; it is arguably also the easiest to play compared to other bass guitar types.

 On the downside, it doesn’t excel in any field of performance in particular.
 But it will get the job done, no matter what you’re trying to achieve.
 As a beginner, this is the best bass guitar to buy.

 5-String Bass Guitar

 Contrary to what beginning bassists might think, the fifth string (B) on a 5-string bass doesn’t bring it closer to an electric guitar.
 By default, the fifth string gives you an extra 5 lower semitones, although it is theoretically possible to use custom-gauge strings to mimic a 5-string guitar this way.

 Transitioning from a 4-string to a 5-string bass takes a bit of time, but it’s generally easy; just skip the lowest string most of the time and only use it when you need those ultra-low-pitched notes.

 The extra string also gives you a bit more flexibility when it comes to tuning.
 For example, crank the B string up 1.5 steps, and you’ll be in both Standard E and Drop D tuning at the same time.

 The inspiration behind creating a 12-string bass arguably stems from the design of a 12-string acoustic guitar.
 When it comes to the latter, the standard six strings are doubled for an airy effect and improved resonance.